barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 ---

 The moment that spawned this article was when I asked myself _how hard can it be to make sure two types have the same size at compile time_?
-Well, it's complicated.
-This article does a deep dive into the limits of compile time metaprogamming in today's (and tonight's) Rust.
+Well... it's complicated.
+In here, we'll do a deep dive into the limits of compile time metaprogamming in today's (and tonight's) Rust.

 # Motivation